stgeorgi/wvdquickstart/howtoExisting.md

 ---

 ## <b>How To Deploy With The WVD QuickStart</b>
+On this page, the process of using the WVD QuickStart with a pre-existing Native AD or Azure AD DS setup is laid out from start to finish.
+The QuickStart will configure Windows Virtual Desktop using your existing setup, of which the prerequisites are outlined below.
+The video below shows a walkthrough of the entire deployment process, including the manual setup of a Native AD environment, should you want to create one.
 <iframe width="784" height="441" src="https://www.youtube.com/embed/Tz3KgruovYc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-The video above shows you a full end-to-end deployment with the WVD QuickStart, including the configuration of the prerequisites listed below.

 ### <b>Prerequisites</b>
 In order to successfully deploy a WVD environment with the QuickStart, a couple of prerequisites need to be satisfied beforehand.
 All of these prerequisites are listed below, together with links to documentation that can help you with setting them up.